The food at Dinner is truly excellent and the fact that we managed to keep the bill below ₤190 made it all the sweeter.

 The rice and flesh was sadly the least enjoyable dish of the evening.
-The rice was actually a little crunchy (al dente was some way off) but neither of us had the balls to send something back to this kitchen!
-What would Heston have thought?
-The saffron, we found a little too overpowering and made the dish taste sour.
-The meat pieces are small and scarce and somehow didn’t quite bring the dish together for us.
-How disappointing, seeing as I’d read such praise for this particular plate.
+The rice was far too crunchy for our liking but neither of us had the balls to send something back to this kitchen.
+Maybe we should’ve though because the saffron was overpowering and made the dish taste too sour and the meat pieces were tiny and in very short supply.

-On to the mains.
-We chose the black foot pork chop and the beef royale.
-These were both fantastic dishes.
-The pork chop was tender and nicely marbled.
-I was so keen to get into it, I forgot to take the picture first.
-The beef royale was so tender, it had a melting quality and the sauce was deep and rich.
-If only there was more!
+Onto the mains.
+We chose the black foot pork chop and the beef royale which were both fantastic dishes.
+I was so keen to get into the chop that I forgot to take the picture first.
+It was nicely marbled, tender and delicious but you’ll have to take my word for that.
+The beef royale was slow cooked and the meat had a real melting quality, while the sauce was deep and rich.
+If only there was more.

 For dessert, we chose the tipsy cake (needs 30min prep time so order before) and tafferty tart.
 The tipsy cake reminded me of brioche and the sweet sauce in the container tasted like condensed milk (in a good way).
 The spit roasted pineapple was nicely caramelised and also very sweet.
-The tafferty tart was beautifully presented and had a lot of flavours going on.
-You could taste the rose and fennel as well as salt in the topping, it was very interesting and enjoyable to eat.
+The tafferty tart was beautifully presented and there were lots of flavours going on.
+You could taste the rose and fennel as well as salt in the topping.
+It was very interesting and enjoyable to eat.

-We both thought the food at Dinner was excellent and the fact that we managed to keep the bill below ₤190 made it all the sweeter!
-What a steal!
-To be honest, for the quality of the food, I would happily pay to eat here again.
+The food at Dinner was truly excellent and the fact that we managed to keep the bill below ₤190 made it all the sweeter.

 Address: Mandarin Oriental, 66 Knightsbridge, London SW1X 7LA